aburke1605/F1Hackathon/README.md

 $ conda activate F1
 ```

-From here you can now run the notebook in VS code.
-Make sure to select our environment as the interpreter (`Ctrl+Shift+P` then `Python: Select Interpreter` then choose `./setup/conda/envs/F1/bin/python`).\
+From here you can open VS code by entering `code .` at the command prompt.
+The notebook can be run in VS code; make sure to select our environment as the interpreter (`Ctrl+Shift+P` then `Python: Select Interpreter` then choose `./setup/conda/envs/F1/bin/python`).\
 Press `Ctrl+Enter` to run the notebook in VS code, you might be prompted to select our environment interpreter again.

 ## Coding